-- if, over the year, the performance of the sub-fund's A or L shares is less than 5% of the benchmark, the variable portion will be zero.
-Each time the net asset value is calculated, outperformance is defined as the positive difference between the net assets of the subfund's A share, before taking into account any provision for performance fees, and the net assets of a notional sub-fund achieving an annualised performance of 5% and recording the same pattern of subscriptions and redemptions as the real sub-fund - if, during the financial year, the performance of the sub-fund's A or L shares since the beginning of the financial year is greater than the benchmark calculated over the same period, this outperformance will be subject to a provision for performance fees, durin g the financial year, the performance of the sub-fund's A or L shares since the beginning of the financial year exceeds the benchmark calculated over the same period, this outperformance will be subject to a provision for variable management fees when calcula ting the net asset value. - in the event that the sub-fund's A or L shares underperforms the benchmark between two net asset values, any provision made previously will be readjusted by reversing the provision.
-Reversals of provisions are capped at the amount of previous allocations. - This variable portion will only be definitively received at the end of the financial year if the performance of the sub-fund's A or L shares over the financial year exceeds the reference threshold. - In the event of a unit redemption, if there is a provision for variable management fees, the portion proportional to the shares redeemed is paid immediately to the management company.
+- If, during the financial year, the performance of the A, L and SI shares of the sub-fund since the beginning of the financial year is positive and greater than the benchmark threshold calculated over the same period, this outperformance will be subject to a provision for variable management fees when calculating the net asset value. - In the event of underperformance of the sub-fund's A, L and SI shares relative to the benchmark threshold or a negative performance between two net asset values, any provision made previously will be readjusted by a reversal of the provision.
+Reversals of provisions are capped at the amount of previous allocations. - This variable component will only be paid definitively at the end of the financial year if the performance of the sub-fund's A, L and SI shares over the year is positive or above the benchmark threshold. - In the event of share redemption, if there is a provision for variable management fees, the portion proportional to the shares redeemed is paid immediately to the management company.